How Good is that Wall?

 With a conventional 2 x 6 wall, you get a nominal R-19 rating, but the effective R- value is usually only a little over ½ of that due to heat transfer through wood components, voids around the wiring, and real world conditions.

-Our preferred framing system is a 2 x 4 wall with sprayed-in-place cellulose insulation backed with R-7 rigid foam insulation on the outside.
+Our minimum preferred framing system is a 2 x 4 wall with sprayed-in-place cellulose insulation backed with R-7 rigid foam insulation on the outside.
 The asphalt-impregnated paper facing on conventional fiberglass insulation is extremely flammable and difficult to extinguish once ignited.
 The cellulose insulation is a recycled product that is treated with borax and boric acid.
 Another example of green products having unexpected side benefits.
 Additional benefits are: reduced air infiltration, reduced cleaning, increased the usable area of the house and the overall measured external square footage, controlled insects and mold, and increased fire resistance.

 We have also built frame walls with a nominal R-value of up to R-35, which is about what a straw bale wall is, but requires much less floor space.
-This gives an effective R-value close to R-14.
+This gives an effective R-value close to R-27.

 Almost 20% of the heat loss in a conventional building is due to air infiltration under frame walls.
 About 15% is due to heat loss through the opaque wall areas.
 Air leakage under the walls is a more important factor than the nominal R-value of the wall, but it requires more research, more attention by the builder, and it is much harder to put in an advertisement.